vespinola/mobile-courier-app/README.md

 # JustACourierApp

-JustACourierApp is an example project to demonstrate the skills I learn along the way working with multiple teams in this 8 years as an iOS Engineer.
+JustACourierApp is an example project to demonstrate the skills I've learned working with multiple teams as an iOS Engineer.

 ## Project Focus

-- **Dependency Injections**
+- **Dependency Injection**
 - **Navigation with Coordinator**
 - **SwiftUI** (custom styles, modifiers)
 - **Clean Architecture** (presentation, domain, data, and app layer folders)
 - **CI with GitHub Actions** (jobs for unit tests, UI tests, and Swiftlint linter)
 - **UI Automation with XCUITest** (using POM Pattern)
 - **Unit Tests with Doubles**
-- **Dependency Management with SPM**(I am little tire of using **Cocoapods** 😃)
+- **Dependency Management with SPM** (I'm a little tired of using **Cocoapods** 😃)

 ## Features

-1. **Dependency Injection**: Implements a flexible and testable architecture with Containers(actually one container).
+1. **Dependency Injection**: Implements a flexible and testable architecture with containers (currently one container).
 2. **Navigation Coordinator**: Manages navigation flow in a clean and organized way.
 3. **SwiftUI**: Utilizes custom styles and modifiers for a modern UI.
 4. **Clean Architecture**: Separates the project into presentation, domain, data, and app layers.
-The next step is to create differents repositories for each layer.
+The next step is to create different repositories for each layer.
 5. **Continuous Integration**: Uses GitHub Actions to automate unit tests, UI tests, and Swiftlint checks.
 6. **UI Automation**: Employs XCUITest with the Page Object Model (POM) pattern for robust UI testing.
 7. **Unit Tests**: Includes unit tests with doubles for thorough testing coverage.